Tutorial - Getting around in Power BI service

 A report is made up of one or more pages.
 In most cases, each page is designed to tell a story and that story is told with visualizations, text, shapes, and images.

 Reports have several sections.
 On the left is the clickable list of report pages.
 Across the top, is the menu bar containing actions you can take with the report.
 The options available depend on the role and permission the report designer assigned to you.
 On the right side is the Filters pane.
 And the center canvas contains the report itself.
 Similar to the dashboard, there are actions that you can take for the entire report, for individual visuals, and also for a single report page.

 Using the left navigation pane (nav pane)

-The nav pane will become more useful as colleagues share content with you.
-In this section of the tutorial, we'll look at the Power BI service for a business user who works with colleagues who've shared lots of reports, dashboards, and apps.
+The nav pane becomes more useful as colleagues share content with you.
+In this section of the tutorial, we look at the Power BI service for a business user who works with colleagues who share lots of reports, dashboards, and apps.

 See your full list of favorites, recent, and shared content by selecting Browse on the nav pane.
 Here you find content lists that provide details about reports, apps, and dashboards.

 Go directly to your apps by selecting Apps on the navigation pane.
-You might not have any apps yet, but this is the content area that will store all apps that have been shared with you or that you've installed.
+You might not have any apps yet.
+The Apps pane contains apps that are shared with you or that you install.

 For more information, see Apps in Power BI.